People often ask “Why do they stay with the abuser?”

 - Food and Nutrition

-Thoughtful, engaging, and fun activities for children of women residing at the two HomeSafe sites or while attending Support Groups at the Community Office.
+Thoughtful, engaging, and fun activities for children of survivors residing at the two HomeSafe sites or while attending Support Groups at the Community Office.
 We offer engaging individual and group activities in a safe, inviting, and consistent environment that promotes positive play.
-Activities and subjects vary by site and can include art, reading and storytelling, homework help, health and nutrition, creative play, and fun – so that a kid can just be a kid. (view calendar for Kids Clubs that run concurrently with Adult Support Groups)
+Activities and subjects vary by site and can include art, reading and storytelling, homework help, health and nutrition, creative play, and fun – so that a kid can just be a kid.

 Next Door Solutions Community Office